cambiotraining/hpc-intro/materials/03-slurm.md

 hostname
 ```

-If we now re-run the script using `sbatch test_job.sh`, the output goes to a file named `simple_job.log`.
+If we now re-run the script using `sbatch simple_job.sh`, the output goes to a file named `simple_job.log`.

 There are several other options we can specify when using SLURM, and we will encounter several more of them as we progress through the materials.
 Here are some of the most common ones (anything in `<>` is user input):